GJZwiers/regexpress/README.md

     */
 ```

-Any pattern built using RegExpress contains the template as a property and can be used to map an array of matches to an object, with the template names as keys:
+Any pattern built with RegExpress contains the template as a property and can be used to map an array of matches to an object, with the template names as keys:

 ```javascript
 const volumeData = '100 ml';